SJSU272Lab/SmartIDE/README.md

 ![Structure](abstract/abstract.png?raw=true)

-## Senario
+## User Stories

 ### Example 1
-George, a new Java programmer, wanted to start his first line of code.
+As a student, George wanted to understand the error of his code.
+He started his first line of code.
 However, he accidently deleted `M` in the class name.

 ```java
 class Printessage